-Certain groups of people are at higher risk of serious flu-related complications.
-This includes people 65 years and older, people of any age with chronic medical conditions (such as asthma, diabetes, or heart disease), pregnant women, and young children.
-Persons in these high risk categories who have flu-like symptoms should call their healthcare provider to find out if there is more they need to do.
+Some people are at higher risk of serious flu-related complications.
+This includes people 65 years and older, people of any age with chronic medical conditions (asthma, diabetes, or heart disease), pregnant women, and young children.

 Schedule of School and Public Flu Clinics